Rohit8y/bunq-hackathon-agents-6.0/README.md

 📄 License
 MIT License © 2025
-Created with 💚 during the Bunq Hackathon by [Your Name / Team Name].
+Created with 💚 during the Bunq Hackathon.

 🙌 Credits
 Streamlit – for the lightning-fast UI